lackhurt/grunt-css-import/README.md

 # css-import

-> Concat the css file by "@import".
-The relative url of the background image will be changed automatically.
+> Concat the css file by @import.
+The relative url of the background image and font face will be changed automatically.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`